Lyubosumaz/DX-Starter/README.md

 ### Compile Sass without npm

-If you have `sass` command installed, you can run
+If you have `sass` command installed, you can run `sass --watch assets/sass/master.scss:assets/css/master.min.css --style compressed` to compile only the sass file.
+For JavaScript you will have to use gulp.

 ## Note: